cch123/asm-cli/readme.md

 ----------------
 ASM shell based on unicorn

-Currently only support x86 and x64 arch
+Currently only support x86 and x64 arch, Because rasm2 only support 32/64 bits

-8086 support will be added in the near future

 Dependency
 ----------------